clearlydecoded/rest-messenger/README.md

 ## Fully Functional Demo Application
 To see full source code of an application using rest-messenger for demo purposes, see the [rest-messenger-demo](https://github.com/clearlydecoded/rest-messenger-demo) repository.

-## Additional Info
+## FAQ

+* Q: How can I ask a question about any of this or contribute to the framework? <br>
-* Want to contribute or have a question?
-File a new issue or comment on an existing one.
+  A: File a new issue or comment on an existing one.
+* Q: Can the POJO code be even cleaner? <br>
-* Want to make your POJOs even cleaner, check out [Project Lombok](https://projectlombok.org/).
+  A: YES! check out [Project Lombok](https://projectlombok.org/).
 You'll never write another getter/setter by hand again.
 The code is SO much cleaner looking.
 For an example, take a look at [`MaxSugarOrder.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrder.java) and [`MaxSugerOrderResponse.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrderResponse.java) in the [rest-messenger-demo](https://github.com/clearlydecoded/rest-messenger-demo) repository.
+* Q: So, what's the disadvange of using this pattern and framework? <br>
+  A: 3 classes are required to accomplish *each* request-process-response.
+Luckily, these are simple classes and a significantly larger number of Java files in your project isn't a problem, especially if you neatly organize them into some `mesage`, `response`, and `processor` packages.
+You can always organize those even further, of course.
+You should also be able to easily tell what the message is going to accomplish by simply looking at the Java file name.
+In other words, `UpdateIndex.java` should give you a strong hint as to what it does.